chriskottom/chriskottom.com/source/articles/2017-04-26-full-stack-testing-with-rails-system-tests/index.html.markdown

 Big ol' thanks to [@eileencodes](https://twitter.com/eileencodes) for shepherding this feature into Rails.
 If you're interested in all the inside baseball about the development of this feature, you should really check out [the slides from her RailsConf talk](https://speakerdeck.com/eileencodes/railsconf-2017-building-the-new-rails-system-test-framework).

-## Using system tests: need vs. speed
+## Using system tests: need vs speed

 <div class="w-full max-w-lg mx-auto mb-6 px-6 dark:py-6 dark:bg-white lg:float-right lg:pr-0 lg:dark:pr-6 lg:dark:ml-6">
   <img src="/images/test-pyramid.png" title="The Test Pyramid" alt="The Test Pyramid" class="w-full" />